martinfuchs/DepthKit/README.md

  - DP announces ‘Rolling color...’ and hits record on the camera.
  - Data DP announces ‘Rolling depth...’ - and hits **spacebar** in the Record tab of the RGBDCapture application.
 (Alternatively hit the Toggle Record button).
 The depth camera preview window should display a red border with a flashing record button to show that recording is taking place.
  - Clap in front of the cameras to enable alignment later on.

-__Make magic__
+ - __Make magic__

-#### RGBDCapture: Playback
+ - hit space bar again to stop recording

+Warning: if you see the Toggle Record button starting to fill with red, it means the images are failing to save.
+This usually happens when the hard drive is nearly full.
+If this happens, stop recording as soon as possible and wait for the red bar to go away, ensuring that all the footage is written to the drive.
+If you're recording to an external drive, make sure it's FireWire, USB 3.0, or Thunderbolt.

+< RECORD BAR FULL IMAGE >

-In the application, you should see your take appear in the right side of the Record tab.
-As soon as you finish recording, the application will begin compressing the depth camera data.
+When you stop recording you should see your take appear in the right side of the Record tab.
+As soon as you finish recording, the application will begin compressing the raw depth camera data behind the scenes.
 The progress of this process is shown as a grey bar overlaid on the take description, which will move all the way to the right when finished.
 In the meantime, open your working directory.
 You should see that a take folder has been created with the same timestamp as in the application.
 Navigate inside this folder and download your DSLR footage into the ‘color’ folder.

+It's possible to **preview the recorded depth data** inside of the capture application.
+In the playback tab, select a take and hit space bar to play the timeline.
+Use the same controls from the calibration step to navigate the point cloud as it plays back.

 #### MEDIA BIN PREPARATION

-After filming we need to add the RGB recordings to the MediaBin.
+After a shoot, you'll need to copy the video files into the working directory.
+For each file you recorded, find the corresponding TAKE folder.
+Having the camera's clock set correctly is helpful so you can match the time stamps.
+Within the take directory, put the video file into the color/ folder.

 The folder structure for the media bin looks like this:

-	MediaBin/
+	WorkingFolder/
 		_calibration/
 			_matrices/
 				6x .yml files generated from the calibration step